Getting Started

 Broker versus federated

 The queueing technologies behind most transports take the form of a central message broker that handles physical message routing.
 The transports which use these queueing technologies rely on the broker to send and receive messages.
-It is important that the broker is highly available.
+It is important that the broker be highly available.
 If it cannot be reached, the system will be unable to send or receive messages.
 Note that, although a broker is involved, this is still a "bus" architecture and not a "broker" architecture.
 See bus versus broker architecture for a discussion on the distinction.

 Other queueing technologies are "federated" and deployed on every machine that sends or receives messages.
-The only supported transport which uses a federated queueing technology is MSMQ.
+The only supported transport using federated queueing technology is MSMQ.
 The MSMQ transport uses a "store and forward" delivery strategy.
 When a message is sent, it is stored locally and delivered to the remote machine only when that machine is reachable.
 That means messages can be sent even if the remote machine is unreachable, although they won’t be delivered until the remote machine is reachable.

 Supported transports